Skip to main content

 Artifactory (Schema Cloning)❌ NoHTTPN/ASSL not supported for Artifactory-based schema cloning

-Database Connections (JDBC)✅ YesJDBC over SSLRequires importing DB certs into truststoreSee Connector Setup Guide
+Database Connections (JDBC)✅ YesJDBC over SSLCertificates imported into Java truststoreRequires INIT_SCRIPT configuration.
+Go to Connector Setup Guide

-If you are unfamiliar with certificate mounting in Kubernetes build pods, review: 👉 Configure a Kubernetes build farm to use self-signed certificates
+If you are unfamiliar with certificate mounting in Kubernetes build pods, go to Configure a Kubernetes build farm to use self-signed certificates to understand the underlying architecture.

 2. Prepare Required Certificates

-• In most environments, a single CA signs both client and server.
+• In most environments, a single CA signs both client and server certificates

-• If separate CAs are used, both must be included in the CA bundle.
+• If separate CAs are used, concatenate both into a single bundle file

-• For databases such as Microsoft SQL Server, make sure you are using the correct CA/root/intermediate certificate chain needed to trust the server certificate.
-A server/leaf certificate by itself may not be sufficient and can still result in PKIX path building failures.
+• For databases such as Microsoft SQL Server, ensure you include the complete certificate chain (root + intermediate).
+A server/leaf certificate alone will result in PKIX path building failures.

 note